jacobbierstedt/jacobbierstedt.github.io/_posts/2025-05-29-CompilerOptimizations.md

 Initial checks are performed and then it moves into to the main body of the loop, `.L3`.
 We move `a[i]` into `edx`, add `b[i]` to `edx`, and move `edx` to `c[i]`.
 We increment i (`add    rax, 4`) and check if the loop is done.

 If we compile with `gcc -O2 -ftree-vectorize` we can look at the godbolt output (full output at the bottom of the page), we can see that there is a lot more going on.
-The scalar loop from above is there as a runtime fallback if for any reason the loop can't be vectorized (`.L3` `.L9`), and there is additional SIMD instructions with vector registers to optimize where we can.
+The scalar loop from above is there as a runtime fallback if for any reason the loop can't be vectorized (`.L3` `.L9`), and there are additional SIMD instructions with vector registers to optimize where we can.

 ```nasm
 .L5: